-In September, 2017, Reclaim The Records made a Freedom of Information Act (FOIA) request for a copy of what is colloquially called the BIRLS File from the United States Department of Veterans Affairs.
+In September 2017, Reclaim The Records made a Freedom of Information Act (FOIA) request for a copy of what is colloquially called the BIRLS File from the United States Department of Veterans Affairs.
 This is a Veterans Benefits Administration database that provides information on deceased individuals including name, birth and death dates, branch of service, and enlistment and release dates.
-This request was one of the first two FOIA requests our organization had ever made under the federal law, rather than a state-level FOI law such as a state Sunshine Law.
+This request was one of the first two FOIA requests our organization had ever made for a nationwide database under the federal FOIA, rather than a state-level law such as a state Sunshine Law.

 Our original request was filed through the MuckRock website:

 This is a request under the Freedom of Information Act.

 I represent a 501(c)(3) non-profit organization called Reclaim The Records.
 We are an activist group of genealogists, historians, journalists, and open government advocates who acquire genealogical and archival data sets and images from government sources, often through the use of Freedom of Information laws.
 We then upload those records to the Internet, making them freely available to the public and returning them to the public domain.

 We request a copy of the Beneficiary Identification Records Locator Subsystem (BIRLS) Death File, a very large database maintained by your agency.
 This data has already been made available to the public before, and it is currently online at at least two major commercial genealogy websites, Ancestry.com and Fold3.com.
 We are now requesting a copy for our organization, so that we may post it online for free public use.

 We would also like to recommend that your agency upload a copy of the file to the federal government’s open data portal, data.gov.

 Based on this scanned “Request for Records Disposition Authority” document, located at archives.gov…

 …it seems that the BIRLS Death File has the VA Item Number 08-065 000, and a copy may have already been turned over to the National Archives and Records Administration (NARA).